Parents as Partners

 - enhance parents' support in their children's learning

 Parent/School Working Parties

-Over the course of the academic year 2021/22, parents were invited to work with the school to support in the development of a Communication Strategy and Home School Agreement.
+Parents were invited to work with the school to support in the development of a Communication Strategy and Home School Agreement.
 Playing an instrumental role in the development of the strategy, parents were able to work collaboratively with staff and governors to develop a strategy with the aims of: